Ethics

 All studies, regardless of its risk-level, should be submitted to the applicable Scientific Committee and BaSSREC for approval.

-If the Scientific Committee labels your study as being “no risk”, please follow the following steps related to ethics approval submission:
+If the Scientific Committee labels your study as being “no risk”, please complete the following steps for ethics approval:

 No post facto ethics approval will be granted